xai-org-shared/vendor-eval-kit/README.md

 export XAI_API_KEY="xai-..."
 ```

-These keys are used by Harbor to call the respective model APIs.
-Ensure all three are set — the run will fail for any model whose key is missing.
+Ensure the keys for whichever approach you choose are set — the run will fail for any model whose key is missing.

 ---